bsc-ssrg/dataclay-class/README.md

 Once dataClay is running, we execute the run.sh script located in the root directory of the repository.

-  $node1> run.sh user@node localIP remoteIP localDockerFile remoteDockerFile virtualEnv false
+  $node1> run.sh user@node localIP remoteIP localDockerFile remoteDockerFile virtualEnv embeddedModel?

 where:
 - localIP: local IP address